altaga/Txt2App/HOWTORUN.md

 # Tutorial:

-- Abre tu Nvidia Ai Workbench:
+- Open your Nvidia Ai Workbench:

 <img src="./Images/t1.png">

-- Presiona el boton de "Clone Project".
+- Press the "Clone Project" button.

 <img src="./Images/t2.png">

-- Pega el siguiente link en la casilla de Repository URL `https://github.com/altaga/txt2app-workbench`
+- Paste the following link into the Repository URL box: `https://github.com/altaga/txt2app-workbench`

 <img src="./Images/t3.png">

-- Este repositorio que pegamos es el repositorio que creamos para hacer mas facil la distrubucion y replica de nuestro proyecto en un Nvidia AI Workbench.
+- This repository that we pasted is the repository that we created to make it easier to distribute and replicate our project in an Nvidia AI Workbench.

 <img src="./Images/t4.png">

-- Si todo funciona correctamente el proyecto abrira de forma automatica.
+- If everything works correctly the project will open automatically.

 <img src="./Images/t5.png">

-- Porfavor espera a que el proyecto termine de configurarse, esto lo notaras cuando el cuadro que dice "Open Server-txt2app" este en color verde.
+- Please wait for the project to finish configuring, you will notice this when the box that says "Open Server-txt2app" turns green.

 <img src="./Images/t6.png">

-- Ahora pesionaremos en el menu izquierdo "Environment" y scrollea hasta ver la seccion de Applications.
+- Now we will click on the left menu "Environment" and scroll until we see the Applications section.

 <img src="./Images/t7.png">

-- Presionaremos el toogle buttno de server-txt2app, la primera vez que inicialices esta aplicacion tardara entre 1 y 2 minutos, dependiendo de tu maquina y la conexion a internet, esto ocurre porque se estan instalando las dependencias del servidor de NodeJS.
+- We will press the server-txt2app toggle button, the first time you start this application it will take between 1 and 2 minutes, depending on your machine and internet connection, this happens because the NodeJS server dependencies are being installed.

 <img src="./Images/t8.png">

-- Finalmente si todo sale bien se abrira tu navegador de forma automatica con la web app, esta puede indicar que sigue cargandose como se muestra a continuacion.
+- Finally, if everything goes well, your browser will open automatically with the web app, which may indicate that it is still loading as shown below.

 <img src="./Images/t9.png">